cjhudlin/VOXCOMM-intercom/README.md

 ---

 ## ⚠️ Current Limitations
-As development continues, a few limitations remain:
+As development continues, a few limitations remain (but are being worked on):
-- ❌ **Bluetooth and MESH** cannot currently run simultaneously (switching disconnects Bluetooth)
+- ❌ **Bluetooth and MESH** cannot currently run simultaneously.
+Bluetooth is disabled when in VOX mode (currently causes com disruption)
-- 📵 **HFP (Hands-Free Profile)** not yet supported — phone calls unavailable
+- 📵 **HFP (Hands-Free Profile)** not yet supported — phone calls unavailable right now
 - 🧰 **Hardware and firmware optimizations** still in progress

 These are all active areas of work and will improve in future builds.